gdsc-gcect/GCECT-APP/Assets/Contributing.md

 <br>

 ## Before Getting Started!
-Learn how to fork a repo, create an issue, make changes, create pull request.
+Learn how to fork a repo, create an issue, make changes, create a pull request.
+Please read our SETUP.md file for setting up our project in your local environment.

 For more information, refer to <a href = "https://docs.github.com/en" target = "_self">GitHub Documentation</a>

 --------
+### Issue Reporting
+* Report the issue and choose bug report or feature request.
+The template includes all the information we need to track down the issue.
+* This repository is only for issues within the BatteryAlarm Android app code.
+Issues in other components should be reported in their own repositories.
+* Search the existing issues first, it's likely that your issue was already reported.
+If your issue appears to be a bug, and hasn't been reported, open a new issue.

-## Contributing Process
+## Contributing to Source Code
+### Branching model
+* All contributions bug fix or feature PRs target the develop branch
+* Feature releases will always be based on develop.
+* Bugfix releases will always be based on their respective feature-release-bug-fix-branches
+* Hotfixes not relevant for an upcoming feature release but the latest release can target the bug fix branch directly

+### Android Studio formatter setup
+* Standard Android Studio
+* Line length 120 characters (Settings->Editor->Code Style->Right margin(columns): 120)
+* Auto optimize imports (Settings->Editor->Auto Import->Optimize imports on the fly)

+### Contribution process
-1. Go through 'Issues' to ensure whether the said issue has already been raised.
+ * Go through 'Issues' to ensure whether the said issue has already been raised.

-2. If you do find a new issue, do not hesitate to open a new one.
+ * If you do find a new issue, do not hesitate to open a new one.
 Make sure to describe any additions required in the message.

+ * If you want to contribute on UI theme of the application make sure you maintain the proper color theme.
+For reference, you can see our [UI design in figma]( https://www.figma.com/file/6xXpKNhilvlLJ6HUpC2kkC/University-APP?node-id=0%3A1)
-3. If interested, do mention in the issue that you want to work on it.
+ * If interested, do mention the issue that you want to work on it.

-4. Kindly wait for the approval from the maintainers of this project before starting to work on any issue.
+ * Kindly wait for approval from the maintainers of this project before starting to work on any issue.

-5. *Do not make changes to the main branch.* All the changes should be made to the develop branch.
+* *Do not make changes to the main branch.* All the changes should be made to the develop branch.

-6. Make sure that your code is properly formatted and does not contain any commented out code.
+* Make sure that your code is properly formatted and does not contain any commented-out code.

-7. Create a pull request after making the required changes and do mention the issue number that your pull request is related to.
+* Create a pull request after making the required changes and do mention the issue number that your pull request is related to.

-8. Finally, wait for it to be reviewed.
+* Finally, wait for it to be reviewed.
 Make the required changes if the reviewer asks for them.

-9. Your pull request will be merged once everything seems okay.
+* Your pull request will be merged once everything seems okay.

-10. That's it!
+* That's it!
 You have successfully made your contribution to the project.
 <br>

+### Fork and download android repository
+* Commit your changes locally: git commit -a
+* Push your changes to your GitHub repo: git push
+* Browse to https://github.com/YOURGITHUBNAME/android/pulls and issue a pull request
+* Enter a description and send a pull request.

 ## GIT AND GITHUB